NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 - `position_z` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict, or list of MinMaxFloat dicts): Z position of the center of the occluder
+- `move_down_only` (bool, or list of bools): If true, occluder will start near the ceiling, moving downwards until it touches the floor with no rotation.
+Note that if this is true, the following settings are ignored:
+`move_up_before_last_step`, `repeat_movement`, and `reverse_direction`.
+Default: false
 - `move_up_before_last_step` (bool, or list of bools): If true, repeat the occluder's full movement and rotation before the scene's last step.
 Ignored if `last_step` isn't configured, or if `repeat_movement` is true.